 go through an assessment process

 go to a three-day training course.

-If you meet the criteria above and are interested in finding out more about fostering then complete our enquiry form and we will get back in touch with you.
+If you meet the criteria above and are interested in finding out more about fostering, complete our enquiry form and we will be in touch.